 4. Switch "on" the ignition.
 The display should now reset.

-October, 2024 update.
+December, 2024 update.
 Sorry for the delay.
 I tend to primarily focus most on stock Morgans rather than the various variants found elsewhere and all their minutiae.
 These super useful, bespoke diagnostic units were installed on all North American Spec (NAS) Land Rover (Disco, RR, Defender 1990-1995) vehicles by law.
-The late and dearly missed Bill Fink did so on his 14CUX Plus 8.
-I have yet to find one on a Cantab car.
-Can a Cantab Plus 8 owner from 1990-1995 confirm that to me?by Lorne Goldman
+The late and dearly missed Bill Fink did so on his 14CUX Plus 8, stuffed behind the glove box.
+The RRs had them under the passenger seats.by Lorne Goldman

 The early unit of these was quite flexible.
 It can read (and reset) all readable Morgan EFI systems until 2004.
 Only a few were made.
 It comes with a close-to-incomprehensible manual (sad smile) and all plugs to interface with old relevant models using Ford, Rover or Land Rover or BMW.